 9. Page, Arizona

-Located in northern Arizona, Page is a small town on the shores of Lake Powell.
+Located in northern Arizona, Page is an American small town on the shores of Lake Powell.

 Even though there’s a lot to keep you entertained inside Page itself, the main reason to visit this town is that it acts as a great gateway to some of the best things to see and do in Arizona, including various national and state parks as well as several natural wonders.